Elisabeth Bendstrup, MD, PhD, Professor

 Venerino Poletti, MD, PhD, Professor

-Venerino Poletti is Head of the Department of Diseases of the Thorax Forli´in Italy and Clinical Professor at the Department of Respiratory Diseases and Allergy in Aarhus University Hospital.
+Venerino Poletti is Head of the Department of Diseases of the Thorax Forli´in Italy and Affiliate Professor at the Department of Respiratory Diseases and Allergy in Aarhus University Hospital.

 Expertise in Interventional Pulmonology (rigid bronchoscopy, thoracoscopy, EBUS-EUS, transbronchial cryobiopsy, stent insertion) and diffuse parenchymal lung disease.